dancing-koala/codeviz/README.md

 ## Why ?

-Firstly, I loved the idea of [minimap](https://github.com/Ivoah/minimap): creating visual art form a codebase.
+Firstly, I loved the idea of [minimap](https://github.com/Ivoah/minimap): creating visual art from a codebase.
 Secondly, I did it because it seemed fun and in order to improve my programming in Golang.

 ## How do I use it ?